fastlane-queue/fastlane/README.md

 ## The Container

-As said previously, EasyQ uses containers to enable users to have very flexible workers.
+As said previously, fastlane uses containers to enable users to have very flexible workers.

 This means that the container must be created and published before creating a new job.
 And that's the beauty of the system.
 Never worry about versions of libraries that the worker has to deal with again.

 Just pre-install everything you need in the container image, including the application you are running every job cycle, and publish that image to a container repository.

-EasyQ supports versioning of containers.
+fastlane supports versioning of containers.
 You can run the latest version, or just specify a tag to run (`stable` or `0.1.3` for instance).

 And that's where `/app/sendmail.py` comes from.
 It was pre-installed in the container when it was published to the `my.docker.repo.com` container repository.

 That also answers the second and third questions.
 All the dependencies get pre-installed within the container image.

-## Tasks, Jobs and Executions in EasyQ
+## Tasks, Jobs and Executions in fastlane

-There are three levels in EasyQ hierarchy: tasks, jobs and executions.
+There are three levels in fastlane hierarchy: tasks, jobs and executions.

 Users group their units of work in tasks.
 Examples of tasks would be "system1-send-mail" or "system2-process-user-registration".